-The Arctic Connections Fund has been established to help Scottish organisations and communities collaborate with partners in the Arctic.
-It promotes exchange of expertise on shared issues and aims to raise awareness of common ambitions.
+The Arctic Connections Fund was established in 2021 to help Scottish organisations and communities collaborate with partners in the Arctic.
+It promotes exchange of expertise on shared issues and stimulate cooperation around common ambitions.

-The fund will support initiatives including (but not limited to) seminars and conferences, hackathons and workshops, community learning opportunities and academic research.
+The fund supports initiatives including (but not limited to) seminars and conferences, hackathons and workshops, community learning opportunities and academic research.
 Projects that set the scene for longer-term initiatives are also eligible.

-Applications will be assessed using a competitive scoring process.
-Applicants will be informed of the outcome of the assessment in September 2021.
+Applications will be assessed using a competitive scoring process based on the criteria and priorities outlined below.
+Applicants will be informed of the outcome of the assessment in mid-June.
 Grant offer letters will be issued to successful applicants and feedback will be provided to those who were unsuccessful.
-Projects are expected to begin from 1 October 2021 and must be completed by 31 March 2022.
-Please note that one single grant payment will be made in arrears on completion of the project.
+Projects are expected to begin from 1 July and must be completed by 31 March 2023.
+Please note that a single grant payment will be made in arrears on completion of the project.

-In 2019 the Scottish Government published Arctic Connections, Scotland’s first Arctic policy framework.
-The document reviews links between Scotland and the Arctic region, reflects on Scottish-Arctic similarities and encourages greater cooperation on shared challenges, with a view to developing joint solutions.
+In 2019, we published Arctic Connections, Scotland’s first Arctic policy framework.
+The document reviews links between Scotland and the Arctic region, reflects on Scottish-Arctic similarities and encourages greater cooperation on shared challenges, with a view to developing joint solutions for mutual benefit of Scottish and Arctic communities.
 The policy framework includes a commitment to creating a fund supporting international collaborations between Scottish and Arctic partners.

 From academic research and trade exchanges, to cultural partnerships and public policy-making, Scotland has established deep and diverse links with its Arctic neighbours.

-As well as raising awareness of Scottish-Arctic connections, this fund will encourage further mutual learning in areas – especially those covered in the policy framework – where Scotland and the Arctic share similar challenges and can learn from each other.
+As well as raising awareness of Scottish-Arctic connections, the fund encourages further mutual learning in areas – especially those covered in the policy framework – where Scotland and the Arctic share similar challenges and can learn from each other.

-- applicants notified of the outcome and grant offer letter issued to successful applicants – mid-September 2021
+- applicants notified of the outcome and grant offer letter issued to successful applicants – mid-June 2022